lgw2/lgw2.github.io/_teaching/cscix32-spring-2024/syllabus.md

 There is no textbook for this course; notes from various sources will be shared as needed.
-However, there are a number of popular textbooks in this field, many of which are available for free online:
+However, there are a number of popular textbooks in this field, many of which are available for free online.
+I will link textbook-style resources here as we go.
-* TODO, fill in

 ### Lecture videos